How Analytic Frameworks Lay the Groundwork for Applying Security Intelligence

 Finally, frameworks are useful for sharing information within and across organizations.
 They provide a common grammar and syntax for explaining the details of attacks and how those details relate to each other.
 A shared framework makes it easier to ingest threat intelligence from sources such as threat intelligence vendors, open source forums, and information sharing and analysis centers (ISACs).

 The Lockheed Martin Cyber Kill Chain®

 The Cyber Kill Chain, first developed by Lockheed Martin in 2011, is the best known of the cyber threat intelligence frameworks.
-The Cyber Kill Chain is based on the military concept of the kill chain, which breaks the structure of an attack into stages.
-By breaking an attack up in this manner, defenders can pinpoint which stage it is in and deploy appropriate countermeasures.
+The Cyber Kill Chain is based on the military concept of the kill chain, which breaks the structure of an attack into stages, a process somewhat similar to what the cyber threat intelligence cycle does.

 The Cyber Kill Chain describes seven stages of an attack:

 - Command and Control